 Resources for physicians who got their credentials outside of Canada

-The Medical Council of Canada (MCC) has modules to help new-to-Canada physicians learn about Canadian culture, different styles of communication and professional challenges that IMGs can come across.
+The Medical Council of Canada (MCC) has modules to help new-to-Canada physicians learn about Canadian culture, different styles of communication and professional challenges that internationally trained physicians (often known as international medical graduates) can come across.
 We recommend you complete all the modules to help set your expectations for practising in Canada.

 CPSA review panel